To the Members of GKW Limited

-Report on the Audit of the Financial Statements
+Report on the Audit of the Ind AS Financial Statements

-We have audited the accompanying financial statements of GKW Limited("theCompany") which comprise the Balance Sheet as at 31st March 2019 theStatement of Profit and Loss (including Other Comprehensive Income) the Statement of Changes in Equityand the Statement of Cash Flows for the year then ended and a summaryof significant accounting policies and other explanatoryinformation (hereinafter referred to as "Ind AS financial statements").
+We have audited the accompanying Ind AS financial statements of GKW Limited("theCompany") which comprise the Balance Sheet as at March 31 2021 the Statement ofProfit and Loss (including Other Comprehensive Income) the Statement of Changes in Equityand the Statement of Cash Flows for the year then ended and notes to the Ind AS financialstatements including a summary of significant accounting policies and other explanatoryinformation (hereinafter referred to as "Ind AS financial statements").

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by theCompanies Act 2013 ("the Act") in the manner so required and give a trueand fair view in conformity with the Indian Accounting Standards prescribed under section 133of the Act read with the Companies (Indian Accounting Standards) Rules 2015 as amended("Ind AS") and other accounting principles generally accepted in Indiaof thestate of affairs of the Company as at 31st March 2019 its profit includingother comprehensive income changes in equity and its cash flows for the yearended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid Ind AS financial statements give the information required bythe Companies Act 2013 ("the Act") in the manner so required and give a trueand fair view in conformity with the accounting principles generally accepted in Indiaincluding the Indian Accounting Standards ("Ind AS") prescribed under section133 of the Act of the state of affairs of the Company as at March 31 2021 its profit(including other comprehensive income) changes in equity and its cash flows for the yearended on that date.

 Basis for Opinion

-We conducted our audit of the financial statements in accordance with the Standards onAuditing specified under section 143(10) of the Act ('SAs').
-Our responsibilities underthose Standards are further described in the Auditor's Responsibilities for the Audit ofthe Financial Statements section of our report.
-We are independent of the Company in accordance with theCode of Ethics issued by the Institute of Chartered Accountants of India("ICAI") together with the ethical requirements that are relevant to our audit ofthe financial statements under the provisions of the Act and the Rules made thereunderand we have fulfilled our other ethical responsibilities in accordance with theserequirements and the ICAI's Code of Ethics.
-We believe that the audit evidence we have obtainedis sufficient and appropriate to provide a basis for our audit opinion on thefinancial statements.
+We conducted our audit in accordance with Standards on Auditing (SAs) specified undersection 143(10) of the Act.
+Our responsibilities under those Standards are furtherdescribed in the Auditor's Responsibilities for the Audit of the Ind A S FinancialStatements section of our report.
+We are independent of the Company in accordance with theCode of Ethics issued by the Institute of Chartered Accountants of India("ICAI") together with the ethical requirements that are relevant to our auditof the Ind AS financial statements under the provisions of the Act and Rules thereunderand we have fulfilled our other ethical responsibilities in accordance with theserequirements and the Code of Ethics.
+We believe that the audit evidence we have obtainedis sufficient and appropriate to provide a basis for our opinion on the Ind AS financialstatements.

 Key Audit Matters